All About Us (TV series)

-All About Us is an American teen sitcom series that aired on NBC during the station's TNBC lineup from August 4, 2001 to November 10, 2001.
+All About Us is an American teen sitcom series that aired on NBC during the network's TNBC lineup from August 4 to November 10, 2001.
 It was produced by Peter Engel Productions.
 The series' premiere episode was directed by Fred Savage.
-The show was canceled after one season when NBC decided to abandon its TNBC lineup and instead lease its Saturday mornings to Discovery Networks starting in fall 2002.
+The show was canceled after one season when NBC decided to abandon its TNBC lineup and instead lease its Saturday mornings to Discovery Networks starting in fall 2002 for their Discovery Kids on NBC lineup.

-Synopsis
+Premise

 The series focuses on the development of four teenage girls who live and attend high school in Chicago.
 In the show, the girls' divergent talents, perspectives, and family experiences become the platform for illustrating alternative approaches to understanding and solving problems.
 It was the first TNBC series shot on videotape that did not have the use of laugh track.